amiaopensource/vrecord/Resources/Documentation/troubleshooting.md

 A: Simply close the vrecord window and the program will automatically stop.
 You should then examine your video file to make sure it's complete.

+**Q: The decklink input is not working in vrecord on macOS Big Sur?**

+A: First, try updating Desktop Video at the [Blackmagic site](https://www.blackmagicdesign.com/support/) and seeing if Media Express will see your decklink input.
+If still not working, the advise to uninstall and reinstall Desktop Video at https://github.com/amiaopensource/vrecord/issues/650#issuecomment-770501964 has stepped some.

 ### Other Issues

 If you are otherwise stuck and want to see vrecord's help menu run: